alexnathanson/BrightsignAPI/README.md

 * if you are not syncing files via the media server, put your media files onto the SD manually.

 ## Media Server
-There are 2 main functions of the media server machine 1) distribute media content to the media players and 2) collect IPs from the media players for trouble shooting purposes.
+There are 2 main functions of the media server machine 1) distribute media content to the media players and 2) collect IPs from the media players for API interaction and trouble shooting purposes.
 <p>
 The server must have a static IP, which must be listed in the BS config file.
 </p>